Phone numbers

 This is a flexible option which lets you fit hourly or day-long therapy sessions around your other commitments, while maintaining the environment of support.
 If you’ve been in a residential facility, this allows you to continue therapy and work on any sources of discomfort in daily life as you return to your normal routine, so it’s an ideal step-down treatment option.

-You’ll grow to understand how being open to conflicting emotions, as a natural part of being human, can help you to break the cycle of going from one extreme to another.
+You’ll grow to understand how being open to conflicting emotions, as a natural part of being human, can help you break the cycle of going from one extreme to another.
 Crucially, this also reduces the risk of your distress leading to self-destructive behaviours.

-• Mentalisation-based therapy (MBT) – this is a psychotherapy we usually offer as part of residential treatment, which helps you to identify and challenge your thoughts and beliefs.
+This is a psychotherapy we usually offer as part of residential treatment, which helps you to identify and challenge your thoughts and beliefs.
 It basically means to ‘think about thinking’.

-If you can assess your beliefs and their impact before they cause any harm, stepping back from any urges they lead to, this will be highly valuable for the long-term management of EUPD symptoms.
+If you can assess your beliefs and their impact before they cause any harm, and step back from any urges they lead to, this will be highly valuable for the long-term management of EUPD symptoms.